 Automakers are well-aware of this issue.
 Although security is not a new issue, now automakers will have to ensure safety digitally as well as physically.
-Participants in Jabil’s survey voted security the top challenge that the industry faces in delivering connected automobile solutions.
+Participants in Jabil’s survey voted security the top challenge that the industry faces in delivering connected car technologies.

 So, it’s not a question of “will they?” – it’s a question of “how will they?”

 Tesla has developed an interesting method for finding bugs; it’s offering hackers a reward.
 The company has offered to give almost $1 million and a free Tesla Model 3 to anyone who can find previously unreported vulnerabilities in the car’s software.
 “Tesla values the work done by security researchers in improving the security of our products and service offerings,” the company states on its website.
 Over the last two years, only two vulnerabilities earned prize money from Tesla.